-Recently I received a query wherein the user had incorrectly associated .zip file type with Adobe Reader.
+Recently I received a query wherein the user has installed Foxit Reader.
+Later, he set accidentally associated .zip file type with Foxit Reader via the Open with dialog.
 Later they got the association problem straightened out by running the .zip association fix from the File association fixes page.
-However the .zip file type was still showing the Adobe Reader icon, although the association settings are correct.
+However, the .zip file type was still showing the Foxit Reader icon, although the association settings were correct.

 Usually, the icon should be refreshed after a restart.
-If that does not happen, you can force a shell icon refresh by performing a task that triggers the calling of SHChangeNotify API.
-For example, you can use the Default Programs applet and set Internet Explorer as your default browser, in order to refresh the shell icons.
+If that does not happen, you can force a shell icon refresh by performing a task that triggers the SHChangeNotify API.
+For example, you can use Default Programs or Default Apps and change the program defaults (e.g., Google Chrome or IE as the default) in order to refresh the shell icons.
 Follow these steps:

 Whenever the file association settings are changed or new association is created via the registry or script, the system might not be aware of the change.
-Programs use the SHChangeNotify API call specifying the SHCNE_ASSOCCHANGED event, in order to refresh the icon cache without requiring a reboot.
+Programs use the SHChangeNotify API call specifying the SHCNE_ASSOCCHANGED event, in order to refresh the icons without requiring a reboot.

 About the author

 Ramesh Srinivasan founded Winhelponline.com back in 2005.
 He is passionate about Microsoft technologies and he has been a Microsoft Most Valuable Professional (MVP) for 10 consecutive years from 2003 to 2012.